18-year-old lady 'breaks internet' with photos of her dad who is 93 and handsome

 According to the lady, there is a large age gap between her and her father, but each time she says it, people often downplay it.

-In a post, @__besstkeji showed that when she was a child and her father was holding her tenderly.
+In a post, @__besstkeji shared a picture of her as a child, with her father holding her tenderly.

-Another photo shows her when she was 18 years old, standing tall beside her father.
+Another photo shows her when she is 18 years old, standing tall beside her father.

 Keji revealed that her father is now 93 years old, and she is 18, which means he gave birth to her when he was 75.